The Side Effect of Fast-Growing Chickens

 HOW THIS HURTS CHICKENS: Modern chicken farming aims to find the quickest and cheapest means of production.
 The average chicken today has been selectively bred to grow at a rate 300% faster than chickens raised for meat in 1960.
 According to researchers at the University of Arkansas, these chickens grow at a speed equivalent to a two-month-old human baby weighing 660 pounds!¹ Being bred to put on an abnormal amount of weight in a very short time leads to many birds spending most of their miserable lives lying down in their own feces, sometimes dying from infection or not being able to reach their food and water.

 HOW THIS AFFECTS YOU: Because this is a fairly new problem, researchers are still determining whether this abnormal meat is simply less appealing or if it should also warrant human health concerns.
 At least one study² has found lower protein content in the spaghetti meat chicken.
 A more alarming study³ found the occurrence of “white striping” (another chicken abnormality) and spaghetti meat led to increased carbonylation levels, which some researchers say could play a role in the progression of some cancers.

-WHAT CAN BE DONE: Animal Equality and other animal protection groups are calling on companies to eliminate the worst abuses in their supply chains for chickens used for meat—including the use of fast-growing chicken breeds.
-Over 130 companies have committed to making meaningful changes that will improve the lives of these smart and social animals, but McDonald’s is refusing to make the change.
-Sign our petition now to let them know we are not backing down!
+Animal Equality and other animal protection groups are calling on companies to eliminate the worst abuses in their supply chains for chickens used for meat—including the use of fast-growing chicken breeds.
+Over 130 companies have committed to making meaningful changes that will improve the lives of these smart and social animals.

 If you’re interested in ditching chicken altogether, you surely won’t miss out with these plant-based alternatives!